mariatorrentedev/debug-test/README.md

 **Customer 2:** When I click on "Top" or "Old", the selector does not update with my new selection.

 1. 2.
 In the original reducer `app/reducers/sort.js`, the state was being mutated directly when handling the `ChangeSort` action.
 This violates the principle of immutable state in Redux.
 I refactored it to ensure that the state mutations are avoid, returning a new state object with the updated `sort` value.
    3. Hey, thanks for flagging that!
-Our posts sorting was a bit off-kilter behind the scenes, but we've straightened it out.
+Our posts sorting was a bit off-kilter behind the scenes, causing a wrong data displayed in the dropdown, but we've straightened it out.
 We're here for you, so if anything else comes up, just give us a shout.

 **Customer 3:** When I sort by "Top", there are posts with only 28 votes ranking higher than posts with 180 votes!